thephpleague/flysystem/v2/architecture.md

 The `League\Flysystem\FilesystemOperator` interface represents the outside boundary.
 It defines how you should interact with Flysystem.
-This layer providers common functionality that the underlying filesystem adapters rely on.
+This layer provides common functionality that the underlying filesystem adapters rely on.

 The `League\Flysystem\Filesystem` (the main filesystem operator implementation)